 The harem has been a source of fascination and fantasy in the United States and Western Europe, as seen in the arts and entertainments dating back to the 18th century, and even earlier.
 Many Europeans in the 19th century imagined the harem as a den of unbridled sexuality, a place in which women were kept and even imprisoned solely for the pleasure of the sultan or the patriarch of the household, who had his choice of countless wives and concubines.
 Western men, of course, were never allowed in Ottoman or any other harems, so their writings and paintings are pure conjecture infused with fantasy and speculation.¹ This viewpoint is evidenced in such Orientalist paintings as Le Bain Turk (The Turkish Bath), painted in by Jean-Auguste Dominique Ingres in 1832 in which pale, nude women lounge around a pool, draping themselves over one another, idly waiting for their sultan.
-Other paintings that depict more clothed harem residents also show them as inactive, passive, and powerless.² The idea of harem-as-prison, particularly that of European women being kidnapped and forced to live in harems, became a popular theme in Western culture, such as in Wolfgang Amadeus Mozart’s opera The Abduction from the Seraglio.³ Islamic feminist writer Leila Ahmed says that in addition to the idea of “permitting males sexual access to more than one female,” it was the aspect of “women being freely and continuously together, and the degradation, licentiousness, and corruption that must inevitably ensue, which Western men viewed with considerable fascination.”⁴
+Other paintings that depict more clothed harem residents also show them as inactive, passive, and powerless.²

-Even today, as noted by Marilyn Booth, Western and Orientalist writing and images continue to influence popular views of the harem⁵ in both Western and Middle Eastern film, art, and performance.⁶ Many contemporary Western belly dancers have transformed the idea of the harem from a place of oppression and polygamy to one of safety and matriarchy.
+Even today, as noted by Marilyn Booth, Western, and Orientalist writing and images continue to influence popular views of the harem⁵ in both Western and Middle Eastern film, art, and performance.⁶ Many contemporary Western belly dancers have transformed the idea of the harem from a place of oppression and polygamy to one of safety and matriarchy.
 Dance scholar Donnalee Dox points out that in the West, “popular discourse on belly dance idealizes the harem as a space where women dance together independent of men and free from a male gaze.”
-She also points out that since the 1960s, belly dancers have use the idea of the harem as “a conceptual alternative to Western patriarchy” and as a “utopia” of “gender segregation.”
+She also points out that since the 1960s, belly dancers have used the idea of the harem as “a conceptual alternative to Western patriarchy” and as a “utopia” of “gender segregation.”
 The Western belly dancers’ imaginary harem is an “idealized community of women into which men may—or may not—be granted access,” despite the fact that polygamy (generally considered an oppressive and misogynistic practice) was the norm in the historical harem.⁷

-In pre-20th century travelers’ writings, “many Europeans stuck confidently to the idea that the condition of women was deplorable and the harem a place of depravity,” according to scholar Judy Mabro.⁸ Andrea Deagon, scholar of Oriental dance history, also tells us that many early descriptions of harems by Western travelers emphasized a “titillating fantasy” of “rooms full of sensuous sex-starved women, all for the pleasure of a single man,” such as those by Charles Nicolas Sigismond Sonnini de Manencourt in the late 18th century.⁹ Judy Mabro also says that despite adequate evidence from the writings of nineteenth-century travelers that Muslim women, except for those living in the Ottoman palace and other wealthy homes, were “free to come and go from the house and exercised considerable authority within it,” many Europeans insisted that the “condition of women was deplorable and the harem a place of depravity.”
+In pre-20th century travelers’ writings, “many Europeans stuck confidently to the idea that the condition of women was deplorable and the harem a place of depravity,” according to scholar Judy Mabro.⁸ Andrea Deagon, a scholar of Oriental dance history, also tells us that many early descriptions of harems by Western travelers emphasized a “titillating fantasy” of “rooms full of sensuous sex-starved women, all for the pleasure of a single man,” such as those by Charles Nicolas Sigismond Sonnini de Manencourt in the late 18th century.⁹ Judy Mabro also says that despite adequate evidence from the writings of nineteenth-century travelers that Muslim women, except for those living in the Ottoman palace and other wealthy homes, were “free to come and go from the house and exercised considerable authority within it,” many Europeans insisted that the “condition of women was deplorable and the harem a place of depravity.”
 Indeed, many Western travelers and writers “referred to the harem as though it was present everywhere in the Middle East,” but most women there lived in villages.
 Only women travelers had been able to visit harems or speak to their female residents, and their reactions were complicated and often extremely critical.¹⁰ The most famous accounts of a woman allowed access to the women of the harem come from Lady Mary Wortley Montagu,¹¹ who presents what is a rather objective telling of a gracious Turkish woman entertaining her European guest.¹²

-In its most general sense, a harem is the women’s quarters of an Islamic home, usually of an upper class or royal family.
+In its most general sense, a harem is the women’s quarters of an Islamic home, usually of an upper-class or royal family.
 The word itself, ḥarīm, derives from the Arabic root Ḥ-R-M, meaning forbidden, in that it is forbidden to those who do not have permission to access it.
-In its secular application the word was used in reference to that portion of a Muslim house occupied by the women, because it was their ḥarām, or sanctuary.¹³ Leading scholar on the Ottoman harem, Leslie Peirce, tells us that the word harem is one of respect, suggesting religious purity and honor.
+In its secular application, the word was used in reference to that portion of a Muslim house occupied by the women, because it was their ḥarām, or sanctuary.¹³ Leading scholar on the Ottoman harem, Leslie Peirce, tells us that the word harem is one of respect, suggesting religious purity and honor.
 She also says that it is “gender-specific only in its reference to the women of a family.”
 Interestingly, the most sacred or exalted places in the sixteenth-century Ottoman world were also called “harems,” such as the holy cities of Mecca and Medina. ¹⁴ The word “harem” has even more meanings, depending on the context or era to which one is referring.
 N. M. Penzer notes that the word refers more correctly to the people who lived in the harem, rather than the physical, architectural location.¹⁵ Scholar Leila Ahmed says that the harem “can be defined as a system that permits males sexual access to more than one female,” but it can also refer to, “and with as much accuracy, as a system whereby the female relatives of a man—wives, sisters, mother, aunts, daughters—share much of their time and their living space, and further, which enables women to have frequent and easy access to other women in their community.”¹⁶ Historical harems, for the most part, did seclude women from men, apart from a select few.
 Throughout Islamic history, most people have believed (and still do) that a woman who is not properly secluded (either physically or through other means, such as veiling or keeping company with women only) is considered to be undervalued by her family or without social support, and is therefore “suspicious or untrustworthy.”¹⁷ Upper- and middle-class women who lived within the private spaces of their homes would veil their faces when going out in public, in effect, taking their seclusion with them. ¹⁸

 The harem as an institution has a long history in the Middle East.
 The Abbasid caliph’s residence in the 10th century included separate apartments for prominent women of the caliph’s family—such as the caliph’s mother, wives, concubines, and children, as well as his unmarried, divorced, or widowed aunts and sisters—and Nadia Maria El Cheikh posits that “it is probably at this time that a separate women’s quarter within the palace first emerged.” ¹⁹